rossant/galry/README.md

   * The examples: they cover a wide range of Galry's possibilities.

   * The API reference: once you know the fundamentals, use the reference if you want to go deeper into Galry.
+It will be available on the wiki at some point, for now you'll have to look at the docstrings in the code...

 How did this project start?